We’re excited to announce VIP CLI, a new and direct way for developers to interact with applications hosted on VIP.

 On time, every time

 Our new Cron infrastructure serves the complex and mission-critical needs of some of the most demanding enterprise applications on the web.
-Contact us now to find out how you can benefit from the same peace of mind and let VIP give you the freedom you to publish.
+Contact us to learn how you can benefit from the same peace of mind and let VIP give you the freedom you to publish.

 For existing clients, we have a separate VIP Lobby post where we take you through the steps to take advantage of our new VIP Cron infrastructure.